TickTeam/guide-tt/ticktick_web_app/how_to_print_a_task.md

 ###How to print a task?

-1.Select a task.
+1.Sign in TickTick on web to select a task.

-2.Click the upward arrow on bottom right corner of the page.
+2.Click the upward arrow in the bottom right corner of the page.

 3.Select “Print”.